Techvolutions05/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 3. Who does that?

 People that lives in countries or states where the sales of guns are illegal.

-4. Answering a question people care about
+4. Answering a question people care about:

 A 3D printer could be used to print most of the 3d object that you can think of.

 Specially plastics objects.
 Even thought there is printers that have the capability